wich229/js-adagrams/README.md

 $ npm install
 ```

-Similar to `bundle install` in Ruby projects, this makes the npm package manager download and install any dependencies for the project (such as Jest).
+Similar to using virtual environments in Python projects, this makes the npm package manager download and install any dependencies for the project (such as Jest).

 ### When I `npm install`, I Get a Lot of Text: What do I do?!